How to Make $1,000 a Month in Dividends

 Best of all, there are dividend increases which increase your dividend income without you even making stock purchases.

-For example, over the last 8 years I’ve been investing, companies increasing their dividend each year alone added over $1,700 in dividend income to my portfolio.
+For example, just over the first 8 years I’ve been investing, companies increasing their dividend each year alone added over $1,700 in dividend income to my portfolio.

 At a 3% yield, that would be the equivalent of me having to invest $57,500 in additional cash.
 But I didn’t have too.
 Dividend increases alone added increased my dividend income!